Vorgh/Minesweeper/README.md

 * clientid=&#8727;your client ID&#8727;
 * appsecret=&#8727;your app secret&#8727;

-Rembember to delete these if you fork this project. **NEVER** share your app secret.
+**Rembember to delete these if you fork or use this project.
+NEVER share your app secret.**

 If everything was ok, you should be able to start your server now.
 You can connect using the instructions above.